adamvirtualspace-lab/Possess/plan.md

 - Beautiful, clean CSS styling built into single HTML file
 - Dark/light theme toggle
 - Smooth transitions and animations

+### 5. Resizable Panes
+- Drag the sidebar ↔ editor divider and the editor ↔ preview divider
+- Positions held in CSS vars `--sidebar-width` / `--split-pos`, driven by `js/resizer.js`
+- Clamped (sidebar 180–560px, split 15–85%) and persisted to `localStorage`
+- Works in fullscreen too — the split handle switches to fixed positioning

 ---